cea-hpc/sshproxy/README.md

   first randomly sorted if "random" is specified (i.e. a poor-man load-balancing algorithm).

+* `dump`: a string specifying the path to save raw dumps for each user session.
+  Empty by default.
+The path can (and should) contain the following patterns:

+  - `{user}` replaced by the user login

+  - `{time}` replaced by the connection starting time (e.g.
+    "2006-01-02T15:04:05.999999999Z07:00").

+  The subdirectories will be created if needed with the user as owner.
+So the user needs to have the right to write in this directory.
+  For example: "/var/spool/sshproxy/{user}/{time}.dump"

+* `stats_interval`: a string specifying the interval at which basic statistics of transferred bytes are logged.
+It is empty by default.
+The string can contain a unit suffix such as 'h', 'm' and 's' (e.g. "2m30s").

 A table `environment` can be used to set environment variables.
 The pattern `{user}` will be replaced with the user login.